 Neutralization & Dyeing: Residuals are now removed from any previous chemical applications and additional tanning materials may be applied to create particular styles or effects.
 Any number of colors may also be applied at this stage.

 Fatliquoring & Drying: The leather is lubricated with oil to ensure it is both flexible and soft; the absence of oil will cause the leather to become hard as it dries out.
 The leather is stretched and the grain surface is smoothed out.
-Overall, leather is generally dried until less than 20% water content remains.
+Overall, leather is generally dried until less than 20% of water content remains.

 Staking & Dry Drumming: The leather is further massaged in a staking machine to ensure it is soft and flexible.
 It is then placed inside a rotating drum for extensive tumbling.

-Buffing & Brushing: Buffing the leather produces a softer feel, and can reduce thickness if needed.
+Buffing & Brushing: Buffing the leather produces a softer feel and can reduce thickness if needed.
 A thorough brushing removes any dust that has accumulated.

 Finishing: This involves ensuring even color and gloss level, removal of any grain surface defects, and the addition of a protective, water-resistant surface.